ungleich/cdist/cdist/conf/type/__postgres_database/man.rst

 OPTIONAL PARAMETERS
 -------------------
 state
-   either 'present' or 'absent', defaults to 'present'.
+   Either 'present' or 'absent', defaults to 'present'.

 owner
-   the role owning this database
+   Specifies the database user who will own the new database.

+encoding
+   Specifies the character encoding scheme to be used in this database.

+lc-collate
+   Specifies the LC_COLLATE setting to be used in this database.

+lc-ctype
+   Specifies the LC_CTYPE setting to be used in this database.

 EXAMPLES
 --------